CuckooEXE/MouseTrap/README.md

 MouseTrap is a suite of vulernabilities/exploit that targets the RemoteMouse application and server.

+## Shell

+I mainly built the shell, `mousetrap_shell.py` as an exercise to practice making shells.
+It will also launch if you run `mousetrap.py` with no arguments.

 ## Vulnerabilities

 It's clear that this application is very vulnerable and puts users at risk with bad authentication mechanisms, lack of encryption, and poor default configuration.
 With 10,000,000+ downloads on the Android App Store _alone_, there are a lot of oblivious users who could be completely owned without ever realizing.
 Here are the vulnerabilities/weaknesses documented: